TupalupaGit/TupalupaGit/README.md

-Hi, I'm Dade (aka TupalupaGit)
+Hi, I'm Selene (aka Dade or Tupalupa)
-I do random shit and don't even know how this works Add me on discord or something Dade#9999
+I'm bad at coding, @tupalupa on discord!